 The SAVE2 project also aims to model the impact of large-scale gypsum-spreading on the nutrient content of coastal waters and promote research collaboration on this novel water protection measure for agriculture with the coastal states of the Baltic Sea.
 The effects of gypsum on the microbial activity in soil will be studied.
 In addition, the aim is to gain a more detailed understanding of the effect of gypsum on the cation balance of the soil.

-SAVE is a joint project of the University of Helsinki and the Finnish Environment Institute, funded by the Finnish Ministry of Environment.
-The pilot is also a part of project NutriTrade funded by the EU Central Baltic programme.
-Read more about SAVE.
+SAVE was a joint research project of the University of Helsinki and the Finnish Environment Institute.
+It was part of the Finnish government’s circular economy key project, funded by the Ministry of the Environment.
+The gypsum pilot was also a part of the NutriTrade project funded by the EU Central Baltic programme.

-Gypsum has the potential to significantly lower the phosphorus loading originating from agriculture and ending up in the Baltic Sea.
+Gypsum amendment of fields has the potential to significantly lower the phosphorus loading originating from agriculture and ending up in the Baltic Sea.
 The method is easy for farmers to apply, and as a water protection measure it is quick and effective.
-Earlier studies suggest that gypsum can reduce the phosphorus load by half without requiring changes in farming practices or a decrease in cultivation area or yields.
+Gypsum improves the ionic strength of the soil, thereby reducing erosion and the phosphorus runoff into water bodies.
+According to the results, gypsum reduces the phosphorus load coming from the fields by approximately one half without requiring changes in farming practices or a decrease in cultivation area or yields.

 Read more about gypsum treatment in the SAVE project’s information package!